aayushdogra/task-manager-microservice/README.md

 - Password is securely hashed
 - JWT access token is issued and refresh token is generated and stored in DB
 - Token is validated by middleware
+- Authenticated users can retrieve their profile via `/me`
 - Protected endpoints return:
     - `401 Unauthorized` without token
     - `200 / 201` with valid token

-Authentication is fully stateless for access tokens and stateful only fir refresh tokens.
+Authentication is fully stateless for access tokens and stateful only for refresh tokens.

 ### Health monitoring & Debugging